CTCycle/NISTADS-Adsorption-Modeling/README.md

 **Setup and Maintenance:** you can run *setup_and_maintenance.bat* to start the external tools for maintenance with the following options:

-- **Run installation:** run the application installer for Windows
-- **Enable root path imports:** refresh root path imports if the main folder has been moved or renamed
 - **Update project:** check for updates from Github
 - **Remove logs:** remove all logs file from *resources/logs*

 ### 5.2 Resources
 This folder organizes data and results across various stages of the project, such as data validation, model training, and evaluation.
 By default, all data is stored within an SQLite database.
 To visualize and interact with the SQLite database, we recommend downloading and installing the DB Browser for SQLite, available at: https://sqlitebrowser.org/dl/.
 The directory structure includes the following folders: